Melodi-fyi/melodi-sdk-react/README.md

 ### UserInfo

-The following fields can be provided on the `userInfo` prop which is passed to `MelodiFeedbackWidget` The `id`: (optional) an identifier for this user in your system.
+The following fields can be provided on the `userInfo` prop which is passed to `MelodiFeedbackWidget`

+`id`: (optional) an identifier for this user in your system.

 `email`: (required if userInfo is specified) the user's email.
 Will be visible in the Feedback Inbox.

 View the type definition [here](https://github.com/Melodi-fyi/melodi-sdk-react/blob/main/src/components/feedback/MelodiFeedbackWidget.types.ts#L11-L14)